naveen-dwivedi-7/naveen-dwivedi-7/README.md

 I am currently persuing B.Tech in Computer Science and Engineering from  Galgotias College of engineering and Technology, Greater Noida.
-I love to programming problems and I am learning and Interested in cutting Edge Technologies - ML, IOT and Web Dev.
+I love to problems solving using programming in platform like codechef , leetcode etc .and I am learning and Interested in cutting Edge Technologies - ML, IOT and Web Dev.

 Skills: Problem Solving , C++ , DSA, Python ,Java ,IOT , ML